 If you’re an introvert who really, really likes people (like me), you often find yourself being pulled in opposite directions.
 While your introverted nature is screaming that you should move to a secluded cabin in the woods, your “people-loving” side is texting your crew, wondering what they’re doing tonight.
 Some might say that you’re a “social” introvert or an “outgoing” introvert.
 Whatever you want to call it, you’re someone who has limited energy to socialize, even though you’re deeply interested in, and you care a lot about, other people.

-Of course, being an introvert who really, really likes people creates some contradicting feelings in you.
+Of course, being an introvert who really, really likes people creates some contradicting feelings in you (and it doesn’t mean you’re an ambivert).
 You often want to be there for your friends — and dive deep into their inner world through meaningful conversation — but your limited “people” energy prevents you from doing those things as much as you’d like.
 Here are 21 contradicting things that I’ve experienced as an introvert who is deeply interested in people.
 Can you relate?

 1. Wanting to go to every get-together you’re invited to because you love supporting your friends, but frequently having to say no because these events utterly destroy your energy.